billahdotdev/Learn-Raspberry-Pi/README.md

 4. Choose Raspberry Pi OS: In the Raspberry Pi Imager software, you'll see a list of operating systems.
 Select "Raspberry Pi OS (other)" or "Raspberry Pi OS Lite (other)" depending on whether you want the full desktop version or the Lite version (which is command-line only).

-5. Select SD Card: Click on "Choose SD Card" and select the microSD card you inserted earlier.
+5. Select SD Card: Click "Choose SD Card" and select the microSD card you inserted earlier.
 Be careful to choose the correct drive, as selecting the wrong drive could result in data loss.

-6. Write the Image: After selecting the OS and the SD card, click on the "Write" button to start the process.
+6. Write the Image: After selecting the OS and the SD card, click the "Write" button to start the process.
 Raspberry Pi Imager will download and write the Raspberry Pi OS image to the microSD card.
 This process may take a few minutes depending on the speed of your SD card and internet connection.

 Or you can use a program like Etcher (https://www.balena.io/etcher/) to write the image to the microSD card.
 This process is called "flashing."